Motorcycles

 Each Crocker V Twin motorcycle is assembled individually on customer order and two units are necessarily different.
 A major evolution appears in 1938 with the Big Tank option.
 When the brand ceases all operations in 1942, fewer than 100 Crocker V Twin motorcycles had been built.
 The exact figure cannot be known because of inconsistencies in assigning the serial numbers but this bike is undoubtedly of great rarity.

-A V Twin with Big Tank made during the last year of the brand was sold for $ 350K before fees by Mecum on March 21, 2015, lot S69.
+A V Twin with Big Tank made in 1942 was sold for $ 350K before fees by Mecum on March 21, 2015, lot S69.

 Assisted by Paul Bigsby, Crocker founded in 1936 in Los Angeles a workshop to manufacture roadster bikes with his two-cylinder engine in a 45 degree V. This significant innovation makes the bike heavier but offers power and speed capable to surpass Indian and Harley Davidson.